 November 30, 2023

-- A Hispanic Student Graduation will be held at 6:30 p.m. in Thomas Hall.
+- A Hispanic Student Graduation will be held at 6:30 p.m. in the Chancellor's Dining Room in the Chavis Student Center.
 Graduates must RSVP to participate.

 - Programming to celebrate and showcase the Hispanic and Latinè community will be held throughout the academic year.
 Please check the Office of Student Inclusion & Diversity's Calendar of Events page for upcoming events and programs.